odedd/table_sortable/README.md

 #### table_sortable_columns
 ##### Syntax: `table_sortable_columns record, [html_attributes]`
 Renders the table columns for a specific `record`, each one inside a \<td> tag.
-Notice that it _does not_ wrap a \<tr> tag around the headers, to allow you adding columns before of after TableSortable's columns.
+Notice that it _does not_ wrap a \<tr> tag around the headers, allowing you to add columns before of after TableSortable's columns.

 It also renders data attributes that let tableSorter.js know the columns behaviour:
 - `data-text="?"` if the column's `value` attribute is different than the column's `content` attribute, the value will be set in the `data-text` attribute, and the content will be displayed inside the \<td> element.